What follows is a collection of health charts, health calculators and tables that can be found on the health-stories website.

 Flat Abs Tips -12 Tips for getting flatter abdominals -with video.

 - Fitness and Exercise Calculator Check the Energy, Oxygen and Fat burn for different activities at various distances and times.

 Symptoms of dehydration - Are you dehydrated?
 What to look for.

 Heart Disease Risk Calculator

-Fill in the form with blood pressure and cholesterol according to your last checkup, then click the submit button. -You'll see your 10-year risk for heart disease as well as your cumulative risk as you age.
+Fill in the form with blood pressure and cholesterol according to your last checkup, then click the submit button. -You'll see your 10-year risk of heart disease as well as your cumulative risk as you age. (then x to clear)